PrismarineJS/mineflayer/docs/api.md

 #### "end" (reason)

 Emitted when you are no longer connected to the server.
-`reason` is a string explaining why the client was ended.
-Defaults to SocketClosed.
+`reason` is a string explaining why the client was disconnected. (defaults to 'socketClosed')

 #### "error" (err)